Abelian Hopf Galois structures from almost trivial commutative nilpotent algebras: Abstract

 \section{Abstract}

 Let $L/K$ be a Galois extension of fields with Galois group $G \cong (\Fp^n, +)$, an elementary abelian $p$-group of rank $n$ for $p$ an odd prime.
-It is known that nilpotent $\Fp$-algebra structures $A$ on $G$ yield regular subgroups of the holomorph $\Hol(G)$, and in turn Hopf Galois structures on $L/K$.
-In this paper we describe these structures in two cases.
-If $A^3 = 0$ the corresponding regular subgroup yields Hopf Galois structures directly, without translating from $\Hol(G)$ to $\Perm(G)$.
-We determine the number of Hopf Galois structures that arise when $\dim(A^2) = 1$, which yields a new lower bound on the number of Hopf Galois structures on $L/K$ when $n = 4$.
-We also look at the case when $\dim(A/A^2) = 1$.
+It is known that nilpotent $\Fp$-algebra structures $A$ on $G$ yield regular subgroups of the holomorph $\Hol(G)$, hence Hopf Galois structures on $L/K$.
+In this paper we illustrate the richness of Hopf Galois structures on $L/K$ by examining the case where $A$ is abelian of $\Fp$-dimension $n$ where $\dim(A^2) = 1$.
+We determine the number of Hopf Galois structures that arise in these cases, describe those structures explicitly, and estimate the extent of failure of surjectivity of the Galois correspondence for those structures.